A database of pharmacy practice guidelines

 How PharmGuides Started

 My name is Diana, and I am a pharmacist in New York City.
 My first job after graduating pharmacy school in 2019 placed me directly in the frontlines of the emergency department during the COVID-19 pandemic.
 It was a time of uncertainty and constant change, and alongside that, misinformation spread quickly.
-Medical policies and doctors were blindly using inaccurate treatment regimens influenced by politics over clinical trials and data.
+Treatment recommendations were shifting based on political pressure rather than clinical evidence.
 It was difficult for practitioners to quickly find reliable, evidence-based guidance.

-During lockdown, I started compiling the clinical guidelines we were using most often into one place.
+During lockdown, I compiled the clinical guidelines we were using most often into one place.
 What began as a personal project turned into PharmGuides.
-I worked on it during lunch breaks and in my studio apartment over the course of six months before launching it in December 2020.
+I worked on it during lunch breaks at the hospital and in my studio apartment over the course of six months before launching it in December 2020.

-The goal was simple: make common clinical guidelines easy to access, so healthcare providers can quickly double check evidence-based recommendations when caring for patients.
+The goal was simple: make common clinical guidelines easier to access, so healthcare providers can quickly double check evidence-based recommendations when caring for patients.

-I didn’t expect the site to still be in use 5 years later, serving 100k+ people around the world.
-With the rise of AI-generated misinformation and politics changing guidelines without data, it continues to serve a purpose.
+Timeskip to 5 years later (April 2026): I didn’t expect this site to still be in use, referenced on university libraries, 500k views, and visited by 100k+ people around the world.
+With the rise of AI-generated misinformation and politics changing recommendations without data, people need the primary texts more than ever.
+The site continues to serve that role.
 I still practice in emergency medicine today and have worked in both adult and pediatric ERs across a range of hospital settings.
 I’ve also had the opportunity to train dozens of pharmacists along the way.
+Nowadays, I'm creating notes and content that would be helpful for me at work in the hospital.
+Maybe other pharmacists will find my notes useful too.

 My approach hasn’t changed: trust the data, but question how it was produced.
 Use the best available evidence, but never lose sight of the patient in front of you.